AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-level-3-web-meeting-as-a-launchpoint-service.md

 # Add Level 3 Web Meeting as a LaunchPoint Service {#add-level-web-meeting-as-a-launchpoint-service}

-Marketo manages&nbsp;your Level 3 Web Meeting registration and attendance.
+Marketo manages your Level 3 Web Meeting registration and attendance.

 >[!NOTE]
 >